Don’t miss this upcoming event from HRDQ-U

 Motivating Employees to be Their Best Customizable Course

-Motivating Employees to Be Their Best helps employees find intrinsic motivation by fostering positive feelings and eliminating obstacles.
-The program focuses on providing the skills and techniques you will need to help groups develop a sense of community and acquire influence over their work-related actions.
+This course helps participants find intrinsic motivation by fostering positive feelings and eliminating obstacles.
+Participants will focus on the skills and techniques needed to help groups develop a sense of community, to acquire influence over their work-related actions, and to have open communication.